ethereum/ethereum-org/views/content/token.md

        console.log("Contract mined! \naddress: " + contract.address + "\ntransactionHash: " + contract.transactionHash);
     })

-You can check wether is has been deployed by doing this:
+You can check whether it has been deployed by doing this:

     eth.getCode(tokenInstance.address)